HydraMeshnet/developer-portal/glossary.md

 A DAC transaction is a Hydra [custom transaction](https://github.com/ArkEcosystem/AIPs/blob/master/AIPS/aip-29.md) sent in on [layer-1](#Layer-1).

 The transaction will be forged into a valid block if it was properly formed and contains sufficient fees (layer-1 block consensus).
 Custom transactions enable to include multiple operation attempts.
 If any of the [operation attempts](#DAC-Operation-Attempt) in a single transaction is invalid regarding the current state of the DID, all other operation attempts in the same transaction are also ignored.
-If all attempts are valid, an atomic change on the layer-2 state on all the DIDs is executed.
+If all attempts are valid, an atomic change on the layer-2 state of all the DIDs is executed.
 Proof of Existence and after-envelopes can be retrieved as [operations](#DAC-Operation).

 **All blockchain nodes will reach the same way conclusion whether an operation attempt is valid or not, due to the layer-2 state consensus mechanism.**

 ## DAC Operation

 DAC operations update the state of one or more DIDs.
-The [Layer-1 API documentation](/api/layer1_api.md) clarifies which operations can be applied on a DID.
+The [Layer-1 API documentation](/api/layer1_api.md) clarifies which operations can be applied regarding the state of a DID.

 Some operations do not need explicit authentication, so they can be included in the transaction as a top-level item.

 Some operations do need authentication, so they have to be wrapped in a signed operation.
-Each signed operation contains operations that are authorized by an entity with access to a public/private keypair.
+Each signed operation contains operations that are authorized by an entity with access to a public/private key pair.

 A single transaction can include multiple signed operations authenticated by different keys.